prebid/prebid.github.io/prebid-mobile/modules/rendering/ios-sdk-customization-controls.md

 ### Close Button Area

-This control allows to set the percent of device screen which the close button should occupy.
+This control sets the percent of device screen which the close button should occupy.

 {: .table .table-bordered .table-striped }